wagtail-packages/wagtail-unveil/README.md

 A Wagtail package that helps map and expose admin and frontend URLs in your Wagtail project.

-## Overview

-Wagtail Unveil provides a single command to discover and output all available admin and frontend URLs in your Wagtail project.

 ## Features

 ### URL Discovery